arman-rai/Writeups/Ongoing/Internal.md

 just bruteforced password with username 'admin' got in with `admin:my2boys` also email: `admin@internal.thm`

-got this `william:arnold147` on a blog post
+got this `william:arnold147` on a blog post but couldn't SSH